RULES – 108th Session

 Copies of all resolutions, ordinances, and agendas to be considered at a City Council meeting shall be made available to visitors.

-Whenever a scheduled Council meeting falls on or near a holiday, or when an emergency situation exists or the flow of business warrants, or in order to provide Council members with vacation time during the summer, the Council President is empowered to readjust the scheduling of such meeting(s) and set another date(s) as the President sees fit.
+Whenever a scheduled Council meeting falls on or near a holiday, or when an emergency situation exists or the flow of business warrants, or in order to provide Council members with vacation time during the summer, the Council President is empowered to adjust the scheduling of such meeting(s) and set another date(s) as the President sees fit.

 During meetings of City Council, the burning of any combustible substance for the purpose of inhaling the resulting smoke, or the eating of any food items is prohibited within the chambers where Council is meeting.